Adityagarg009/Assistant/README.md

 # Assistant – Occams Advisory Scraper & Chatbot

-## .
-Running App
+## Running App

-The project runs as a Flask-based web app (local or hosted).
+The project runs as a **Flask-based web app** (local or hosted).
 It scrapes data from [occamsadvisory.com](https://occamsadvisory.com), stores it in a local JSON file, and allows users to query that data through a simple chatbot interface.

 ---

-## .
-Architecture Diagram
+## Architecture Diagram

 ```
         +----------------+